 How does a water softener work?

-An ion exchange water softener extracts the calcium and magnesium ions (lime-scale) found in hard water for harmless sodium ions.
+An ion exchange water softener extracts the calcium (Ca) and magnesium (Mg) ions (lime-scale) found in hard water for harmless sodium (Na) ions.

 Water softener design